-The CCTech team has relevant experience of licensed facilities and a deep understanding of specialised science environments, operational requirements and regulation.
-We work closely with the design team to ensure the project is a success and meets the needs of the key stakeholders.
+The CCTech team has highly relevant experience of licensed facilities and a deep understanding of specialised science environments, operational requirements and regulation.
+We work closely with the design team to ensure that the project is a success and meets the needs of the key stakeholders.

 1. User Requirement Specification